Last Days of Coney Island

 Last Days of Coney Island is a 2015 American adult animated short film written, produced, directed and animated by Ralph Bakshi.
-The story concerns a NYPD detective, the sex worker he alternately loves and arrests, and the seedy characters that haunt the streets of New York City's run-down amusement district.
+The story concerns a NYPD detective, the prostitute he alternately loves and arrests, and the seedy characters that haunt the streets of New York City's run-down amusement district.
 It is notable for being the last film that Bakshi directed and animated before he retired from animation.